lanceturbes/lanceturbes/README.md

 ### Nice to meet ya!

-I'm a Web Developer who works with React on the frontend and Node.js + Express on the backend.

-I love to tinker, troubleshoot, and provide tech support to others when they need help.
-I have been a long time GNU/Linux Desktop user, and have experience with software installation and quickly getting computers up and running, as a "distro-hopper" always anxious to try new things.
+I'm a Web Developer who loves to tinker, troubleshoot, and provide tech support to others when they need help.
+I have been a long time GNU/Linux Desktop user, and have experience with software installation and quickly getting computers up and running.
+Always anxious to try new things.

-Fun fact: I assembled my first personal computer before I turned 14; I still use it, today. :-)

 ### Find me on...